cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

+# Optimization goal

+Most of the optimizations Mindcode performs are fairly simple: they're relatively small changes to the code that are known to improve the code size, the (average) execution time, or both, while also not making either of these two metrics worse.
+We call these optimizations _static optimizations_.
+A few of the optimizers are capable of more complex optimizations that may increase the code size to achieve a better performance or sacrifice some performance to decrease code size.
+THese optimizations are called _dynamic optimizations_.

+Mindcode provides the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal) to specify whether Mindcode should generate code that is smaller (the goal is `size`) or a code that is faster (`speed` - the default goal).
+There's a third option - `neutral` - which only performs optimizations that generate code which is either smaller or faster (or both) than the original code.

+## Optimization efficiency

+To decide which dynamic optimizations to apply given the optimization goal, three metrics are computed for each possible optimization:

+* **Size**: the number of additional instructions that will be created by the optimization.
+When the optimization decreases the code size, the cost is negative.
+* **Benefit**: a measure of execution improvement achieved by the optimization.
+The benefit is negative when the optimization results in a slower code execution.
+* **Efficiency**: the efficiency gives the overall value of the optimization, which allows it to be compared with other optimizations.
+Efficiency computation depends on the optimization goal:
+  * `speed`: the efficiency of the optimization is computed by dividing the benefit by the size, providing a measure of execution speed improvement per additional instruction of code.
+When the optimization size is zero or negative, the efficiency is infinite.
+  * `neutral`: the efficiency of the optimization is computed as a negative product of the size and the benefit.
+  * `size`: in this case, the optimizer always chooses the smallest code, so the efficiency equals to the negative size (i.e., code size savings) of the optimization.

+### Optimization for speed

+When the optimization goal is `speed`, there is a constraint on the total code size (1000 instructions by default).
+The optimizations are applied in the order of effectiveness until the total code size exceeds the constraint, or all optimization opportunities are exhausted.

+However, some optimizers (e.g., [Case Switching](#case-switching)) can produce several different ways to optimize the same portion of code, of which only one can be selected.
+In this case, the most efficient optimization, according to the optimization goal, is selected.
+For the `speed` optimization goal, the entire group of mutually exclusive optimizations is evaluated as a group against other possible optimizations, choosing the best possible optimization while respecting the total code size constraint.

+Oftentimes, after an optimization is applied, opportunities for further optimizations crop up.
+The additional optimizations might even reduce the code size again, providing space for further optimizations.
+Since all remaining optimizations are considered after applying the most efficient one, Mindcode will automatically discover and process these additional optimizations.

+Mindcode writes the possible optimizations it considers to the log file.
+For better understanding, optimizations exceeding the total code size constraint by a small amount are listed in the log file.
+It is possible to let Mindcode perform additional optimizations by changing the value of the total code size constraint, using the  [`instruction-limit` option](SYNTAX-5-OTHER.markdown#option-instruction-limit).
+Sometimes increasing the instruction limit by a small amount can produce a code which still fits into the total code size constraint.
+Here's a [demonstration](https://github.com/cardillan/mindcode/discussions/106) of this approach being applied to a real-life code example.

+### Optimization for size and neutral optimization

+These two optimization goals do not increase code size and therefore aren't subject to the total code size constraint.
+In these cases all possible optimizations are applied.
+If there's a group of mutually exclusive optimizations, the best one according to the optimization goal is always selected.

+## Optimization benefit

+It's quite obvious that calculating the benefit is a key part of the optimization evaluation.
+Increasing (or decreasing) the execution speed of code which gets executed a lot provides more benefit (or drawback) than similar change to a code that is executed just once.
+Mindcode therefore assigns each instruction a _weight_, a measure of how often the instruction is expected to be executed.
+In general, it is impossible to compute this number precisely.
+Mindcode uses a simplistic algorithm to determine instruction weights:

+* At the beginning of code generation, the current weight is established:
+  * one, for the main program,
+  * number of places a function is called from for out-of-line or recursive functions.
+* Each generated instruction is assigned the current weight.
+* When entering a branch of an `if` statement, the current weight is halved.
+It is restored when exiting the branch.
+This corresponds to a very simplistic expectation that the condition will be evaluated to true 50% of the time, and therefore a branch in the if statement will be executed only half as often as the surrounding code.
+* When entering a `when` branch of a `case` expression, the weight is divided by the number of branches in the expression.
+The reasoning (and inaccuracy) is analogous to the `if` statement approximation described above.
+* When entering a loop body, the weight is multiplied by the number of loop's iterations.
+When the number of iterations cannot be determined at compile time, 25 is used instead.
+* The weight of stackless and recursive functions is adjusted:
+  * Stackless function weights are iteratively recomputed as a total weight of the respective `CALL` instructions of the given function.
+  * Recursive function weights are then computed as a total weight of the respective `CALLREC` instructions of the given function.
+No iterative updating is made for recursive functions.
+* When instructions are duplicated or moved during optimizations, their weights are adjusted according to the context into which they were duplicated or moved.

+The benefit of an optimization is then computed as the total weight of instructions that would be avoided thanks to the optimization.
+The net result is that Mindcode strongly prefers optimizing code inside loops, and defers optimizations inside the branches of `if` and `case` statements.

 # Code optimization

 Code optimization runs on compiled (mlog) code.
 The compiled code is inspected for sequences of instructions which can be removed or replaced by a functionally equivalent, but shorter and/or faster sequence of instructions.
 The new sequence might even be longer than the original one if it is executing faster (see the